JadedOrchid/Oath/CONTRIBUTING.md

 ### Fork the repo

-Use github’s interface to make a fork of the repo, then add that repo as an upstream remote:
+Use github’s interface to make a personal fork of the Jaded Orchid repo.
+Clone your fork locally, this will be your working repo.
+Add the Jaded Orchid repo as an upstream remote of the local clone:

 ```
 git remote add upstream https://github.com/<SOURCE_OF_REPO>/<NAME_OF_REPO>.git